-A simple fix to student debt crisis
+A simple solution to the student debt crisis

 As college tuition continues to skyrocket and stories focused on student debt levels are an almost daily occurrence, the debate over whether earning a college degree is financially prudent seems to be raging louder than ever.
 As our economy continues to evolve into an information and technology based system, the earnings gap between high school and college graduates will likely expand.